Skip to main content

 Service is running

-systemctl status app
+systemctl status vision-app

 Active: active (running).